sergeicu/sundai-global/Constitution.md

 ### Our Vision
 *"A world where hacking with AI tools is the new literacy."*

-Our goal is to push the envelope of what is possible to do with AI in a day.

 ### What is a hacker
 Someone who moves fast with little capital and resources to make impact on focused problems.
-Someone who uses start of the art AI tools.

 ```python
 def hacker_vs_engineer():